-- financial assets measured at amortized cost - financial assets measured at FVPL - financial assets measured at FVOCI, where gains or losses in fair value is recognized to profit or loss - financial assets measured at FVOCI, where cumulative gains or losses previously recognized are not reclassified to profit or loss

-If the financial asset is held within a business model whose objective is to hold assets to collect contractual cash flows or within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets, the Company assesses whether the cash flows from the financial asset represent solely payments of principal and interest (SPPI) on the principal amount outstanding.
+- financial assets measured at amortized cost - financial assets measured at FVPL - financial assets measured at FVOCI, where gains or losses in fair value is recognized to profit or loss - financial assets measured at FVOCI, where cumulative gains or losses previously recognized are not reclassified to profit or loss contractual cash flows and selling financial assets, the Company assesses whether the cash flows from the financial asset represent solely payments of principal and interest (SPPI) on the principal amount outstanding.
 In making this assessment, the Company determines whether the contractual cash flows are consistent with a basic service arrangement, i.e., interest includes consideration only for the time value of money, credit risk and other risks and costs associated with holding the financial asset for a particular period of time.